-So you have a flying vehicle now?
-Yay!
-This is more complex than cars or bikes because we're working in three dimensions.
+Flying is more complex than cars or bikes because you are working in three dimensions.
 Most AVs have ASCII 3D Navigators or flight interfaces to help you with your surroundings.
 If you are in a cockpit with one, type 'help navigator' or 'help interface' to learn more.

 enter - To get in the front seat

 board - To get in the back seat (Please note that some AVs do not have back seats.)

 exit - To get out of the AV.
 Do not do this unless you are sure you are at a street, landing pad, etc. Falls hurt.